 We have adjusted well after going through months of lifestyle changes.
 We are passing through a journey of self-discoveries, recognizing our strengths and weaknesses, and we are adapting to this new technology.
 A lot remains unpredictable, but instead of worrying about the unseen, we can work with what is on hand and move forward day by day.
 We do not have to panic through the pandemic.

-I am the new Virtual Coach of Her Mindful Bliss, and I coach women to nurture new focus and learn mindfulness.
+I am the new Workshop Facilitator of Her Mindful Bliss, and I coach women to nurture new focus and learn mindfulness.
 We meet on the third Thursday of each month at 7 pm CT.
 You can register here.
 I’d love to see you there!